 A post office and general store are about 10 minutes from the campsite by foot, while the park also has good public transport links, great if you want to leave your car and caravan or motorhome on site and head off exploring.
 You might also want to go to the market – there is one every Thursday and Saturday in Llangefni, which is about a 30-minute drive from the campsite.

 Camping, motorhome and caravan holidays in Wales have been popular for a long time, and you can use Kingsbridge as your base for your Welsh adventure.
 This campsite is on the south east coast of Anglesey, about a quarter of an hour by car from Menai Bridge.
-The nearest town is Beaumaris, less than a 10-minute drive away and on the coast, overlooking the Menai Straight.
+The nearest town is Beaumaris, less than a 10-minute drive away and on the coast, overlooking the Menai Strait.

 There are so many things to do on Anglesey.
 The South Stack Cliffs RSPB Reserve sits on Holy Island, on the Isle of Anglesey's north west coast, and while you're there, you can visit South Stack Lighthouse.
 If you like gardens, you could while away the hours at Plas Cadnant Hidden Gardens on your motorhome, camping and caravan holidays.
 Of course, there are many beaches to choose from on Anglesey, including Newborough Beach, Lligwy Beach and Rhosneigr Beach, and particularly close to this campsite is Beaumaris Gaol.